dtlafever/FrenchTrainer/README.md

   a. ~~Test Utils~~
   b. ~~Test Flashcards~~
   c.
 Test Verbs
+  d.
+Test Adjs
 9. Linting
 10. ~~Proper Frontend (React with Vite)~~
 11. React Testing
+12. Combine all types of words into a singular Flashcard Stack instead of seperate stacks.
+13. Be able to search all words at the same time instead of just one type at a time (i.e. only verbs, or only adjs, etc)

  ## Flashcards to be added
  - Days of the week